Coquihalla Highway is one of the worst roads in winter

-Coquihalla Highway is an extreme freeway located in southern British Columbia, Canada.
-It’s part of the Highway 5 and is around 200km long.
-It’s one of the worst roads in all of North America in winters.
+Coquihalla Highway is an extreme freeway located in British Columbia, Canada's westernmost province.
+It’s one of the worst roads in all of North America during winters.
 There were 32 fatal crashes between 2004 and 2013 (according to ICBC).
-In spring, summer or fall, it's a breeze, but in winter there are at least 400-500 accidents and plenty of fatalities.
+In spring, summer, or fall, it's a breeze, but in winter, there are at least 400-500 accidents and plenty of fatalities.

 Where does the Coquihalla Highway start and end?

 Part of Highway 5, the road is 193 km (119 miles) long, running north-south from Kamloops to Hope via Merritt.
 Hope, at the eastern end of the Fraser Valley.
 It’s totally paved.
 It was a toll road until 2008.

 Why is it called Coquihalla Highway?